tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 ## Notes

 I've long been aware that Saar uses his own EDA software called [PCBmodE](https://github.com/boldport/pcbmode) for all the Boldport designs.
-It is open source but this is the first itme I've made a serious effort to learn how it works and try to build a PCB with it.
+It is open source but this is the first time I've made a serious effort to learn how it works and try to build a PCB with it.

 The following are my notes on getting up and running with PCBmodE, culminating in the design of a new board based on a simple 555 timer circuit.